LeCoupa/LeCoupa/README.md

 ### 👋 Hey, I'm Julien.
 Follow me to learn more about my favorite Vue, Nuxt, Adonis and Tailwind packages.

-### 🎥 You can click on the banner below to discover my YouTube channel.
-I share the things I learn in coding, growth and productivity.
+### 🎥 You can click on the banner below to discover my YouTube about coding, growth and productivity.

 <a href="https://www.youtube.com/channel/UC3Xno2xrHKEPqzd8ZZK02gg/videos?sub_confirmation=1">
    <img src="images/youtube_cover.png?raw=true"/>